Bengals tight end Tyler rumbles downfield on his 61-yard catch and run.

 PREGAME NOTES: Lewis released his lineup before Monday night's game against the Steelers at Paul Brown Stadium.
 Left tackle Andrew Whitworth was expected to start after just three practices following a knee procedure that shelved him for three weeks.

-Also expected to start was rookie Tyler Eifert in a double tight-end set that should be the norm with H-back
+Also expected to start was rookie Tyler Eifert in a double tight-end set that should be the norm with H-back Orson Charles inactive.
+It wouldn't be a surprise if Whitworth shares some snaps with Anthony Collins as Steelers first-round pick Jarvis Jones expected to make his first NFL start opposite them at right outside linebacker.

 Just a few hours before game the Bengals finally signed that sixth linebacker.
 It turned out to be their own J.K.
 Schaffer, promoted from the practice squad.